What Carbs Are and Why You Should Control Them

 The Right and Wrong Kinds of Carbs

 The trick with carbs is consuming the right kind.
 Carbs are classified into two categories: simple and complex.
-Simple carbs are comprised of just one or two sugars and can be found in fruit, dairy and processed foods like baked good, soda, candy, and syrup.
+Simple carbs are composed of just one or two sugars and can be found in fruit, dairy and processed foods like baked goods, soda, candy, and syrup.
 Complex carbs contain three or more sugars and can be found in foods like veggies, beans, potatoes, lentils, and breads.
 While either type of carb can be beneficial to your body, the source from which you get carbs is key.
 There are bad carbs and good carbs.
 Bad carbs are those you get from processed foods that really have no nutritional value like candy and soda.
 The carbs you get from nutritious things like sweet potatoes and legumes can be all-stars when it comes to hitting your recommended macronutrients.

 Can Processed Carbs Be Dangerous?

 Consuming a lot of processed carbs can quickly spike insulin.
 Bad carbs are considered to be high-glycemic foods which raise blood sugar rapidly instead of gently.
 Research has linked high-glycemic foods to a variety of health ailments like diabetes, heart disease, obesity, and even some cancers.
 The right kinds of carbs can actually be good for your body but knowing the difference between what to eat is key.
 In addition, following a consistent exercise plan can combat the effects of bad carbs on your body.
 Navigating the world of fitness and macronutrients can be tough, but we’re here to help!
 Contact Loyalty Fitness today to find out more about our strength training programs and what kind of nutrition can benefit you.